bumbeishvili/docker-crash-course/README.md

 # Remove container (we can remove multiple, by appending `docker container rm name1 name2`)
 docker container rm ContainerName

-# For starting/running Docker Container
+# For creating/running Docker Container. (--rm means remove once not used)
+# we can add -v flag for adding volumes, in order container to react on changes.
+Need an absolute path and app path `-v ABSOLUTE_PATH:DockerWorkDirPath`
+# We need to run npm install locally before
-docker run --name ContainerName -p 4000:4000 ImageName:TagName
+docker run --name ContainerName -p 4000:4000 --rm ImageName:TagName

+# For starting created container
+docker start ContainerName

 # For stopping docker container
 docker stop ContainerName